ColinFay/website/_posts/2017-08-29-r6-parent-exposure.md

 By default, R6 objects can only herit from their direct parent.
 But you may need to create an inheritance which goes along the family tree.

 For example, we need to create a grand-child class `PersonGrandChild`, which inherits from a child class `PersonChild`, which inherits from the parent `Person`.
-The idea is to have a grand-child class with predifined and fixed `first_name`, `last_name`, `age` and `job`, and use with `initialize` the method from its grand-parent.
+The idea is to have a grand-child class with predifined and fixed `first_name`, `last_name`, and use with `initialize` the method from its grand-parent.
 The naive approach would be to use `$super$super`

 ```{r}
 library(R6)